 Download the file called "Essay to Format.doc" from the modules section in Canvas.
 Then, reformat the essay in the newest MLA style.
-Don't change any of the wording except on the workscited page, where you should also check the citations for correctness.
+Don't change any of the wording except on the workscited page, where you should also check the citations for correctness (they aren't correct).
 Check margins, paragraph spacing, spelling, headers, and so forth.
 Place a heading on the essay in MLA style (your name, instructor name, class name with assignment name, date).
-When you're finished, print and turn in the essay.
+When you're finished, turn in the file through the appropriate link in Canvas.

 Properly formatted, the essay is only two pages long (including the Works Cited).